Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/reacting-to-clarity-insights.md

 ## Resolving a dead clicks issue

 Clarity suggested I had a problem with dead clicks.
-More than 30% of sessions had dead clicks, so I spent some time reviewing the replays to see what was going on.
+More than 30% of sessions had dead clicks (I didn't screen shot this result quick enough, so the chart below is some time after the fix).
+I spent some time reviewing the replays to see what was going on.

 :::figure{.inset}
 :img{src="/img/2022/10/clarity-dead-clicks.png" alt="A chart on Microsoft Clarity showing dead clicks" loading="lazy"}